framps/raspberryTools/README.md

 7. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames sorted by IP.
 A config file can be used to add an additional descriptions for the hostname

 8. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards them to an eMail.
-UMTS stick and python2 required
+UMTS stick and python2 required.
+Depends on Python2 and therefore is outdated.
+Use smstools and eventhandler file smsevent instead.

 9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab